caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The `string` type is immutable, and all "string manipulation" code actually returns a new string.
 There is more information on string manipulation below.

-Structs which do not contain any references, and other value types, are also referred to as "unmanaged types" as they are not subject to garbage collection themselves, and do not contain any data which needs to be tracked by the garbage collector.
-Don't confuse this with "unmanaged objects", which are objects allocated (or part-allocated) by external code and which require the developer to provide additional garbage-collection code: see below for the "`IDisposable` pattern".

-Other kinds of types not listed in the above table are interfaces and delegates, both of which are reference types.
-Interfaces will be familiar if you have used other object-oriented languages; by convention the names of interface types begin with a capital I.  Delegates are effectively a managed equivalent of a function pointer.
+By convention the names of interface types always begin with a capital `I`; other types do not have any significant naming converntions that apply across every type of that kind.

 #### Inheritance and implementation

-All user-defined classes and all value types in C# inherit from exactly one other type, referred to as its "base class" or "superclass".
+All user-defined types in C# inherit from exactly one other type, referred to as its "base type" or (for classes) "superclass", but this can not always be a type chosen by the developer.
 A type that inherits from a given type can be referred to as a "derived type".
-All user-defined structs and enums inherit from the built-in type `ValueType`; this cannot be changed.
+All user-defined value types inherit from the built-in type `ValueType`; this cannot be changed and is not specified in code.
 Classes can inherit from any accessible class that is not declared as `sealed`; if the programmer does not explicitly specify a superclass, the class will inherit from the built-in `object` class.
+Record classes can inherit from any accessible record class that is not declared as `sealed`, and like classes, inherit from the built-in `object` class if no base record class is specified.
 Interfaces can inherit from other interfaces, but this is optional.

-Classes and structs may implement any number of interfaces.
-A class or struct which inherits a given interface is also considered to be a derived type of the interface.
+Classes, records and structs may implement any number of interfaces.
+A class, record or struct which inherits a given interface is also considered to be a derived type of the interface.
+Records and record structs cannot implement interfaces which contain methods, because records cannot contain methods.

 An object of a given type may be assigned to a variable of any base type&mdash;or, in other words, if you have a variable of a particular type, an object of any derived type may be assigned to it.
 In this situation, the type of the variable is the base type, but its *specific type* is the type of the object it contains at the given point in time.
 To give an example: